giavac/AWS-CSA-2019-study-notes/Course/S3/README.md

   * In transit: from to your bucket, HTTPS for example
   * At rest:
     * Server-side encryption:
-      * S3 Managed Keys: SSE-S3 (Keys are managed by S3)
+      * SSE-S3: S3 Managed Keys.
+(Keys are managed by S3)
-      * Key Management Service: SS3-KMS the customer manages the keys
+      * SSE-KMS: AWS Key Management Service.
+Customer and AWS manage the keys.
+(Not in this course)
-      * Server-side encryption: Here you manage the keys, and Amazon manage the writes
+      * SSE-C: Server-Side Encryption.
+The customer provides the keys, and Amazon manage the writes.
-  * Client-side Encryption: You encrypt the data and you upload it encrypted to S3
+  * Client-side Encryption: You encrypt the data and you upload it encrypted to S3.

 ## [Amazon Storage](https://aws.amazon.com/products/storage/)